DVMProject/dvmhost/README.md

 Please feel free to reach out to us for help, comments or otherwise, on our Discord: https://discord.gg/3pBe8xgrEz

+The main executable program for this project is `dvmhost`, this is the host software that connects to the DVM modems (both repeater and hotspot).
+However, it is important to note this project will also contains the following:

+- `dvmcmd` a simple command-line utility to send remote control commands to a DVM host instance with REST API configured.
+- `dvmmon` a TUI utility that allows semi-realtime console-based monitoring of DVM host instances (this tool is only available when project wide TUI support is enabled!).
+- `dvmfne` a conference bridge FNE.
+(See the Conference Bridge FNE section below.)

 ## Building

 This project utilizes CMake for its build system.
 (All following information assumes familiarity with the standard Linux make system.)